Sandman90/wp-how-many-coffees/README.md

 ## Installation
 This section describes how to install the plugin and get it working.
-1. Upload [`how-many-coffees`](https://github.com/Sandman90/wp-how-many-coffees) to the `/wp-content/plugins/` directory
+1. Upload [`how-many-coffees`](https://github.com/Sandman90/wp-how-many-coffees) to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Plugin adds sub level menu 'How Many Coffees' where you can start using it.

 ### Frequently Asked Questions
 - **Are there basic style variations?**